mid2SUPAERO/LaTOM/src/environment_setup.md

 $ ./get.ASL
 ```

-This will download the ASL libraries to directly interface IPOPT with the AMPL modelling language.
+To obtain the source code of the ASL libraries and interface IPOPT with the AMPL modelling language.

 Then proceed with:

 ```
 $ cd ../Metis